by John Salt - Last Updated September 2023

-Here are my 5 simple Li-Po Charging Safety Tips that I follow:
+Here are my simple Li-Po charging safety tips that I follow:

-I should also add, I've got well over 100 Li-Po packs now and never has one started on fire, even when I try to get them to start on fire.
+I should also add, I've had well over 200 Li-Po packs and never has one started on fire, even when I try to get them to start on fire.
 Still, it's cheap insurance and makes me sleep better knowing I have taken & continue to follow those safety steps.

-Almost every documented LiPo fire has occurred as a result of physical damage to the pack, (after a crash for example, or butter fingers dropping the pack on the hard concrete floor).
+Most LiPo fires occur as a result of physical damage to the pack, (after a crash for example, or butter fingers dropping the pack on the hard concrete floor).